 There is something to be said for understanding the lingo when it comes to central air conditioning systems.
-When you start to meet with professionals and also just do your research online, what you are going to find is that there is going to be a lot of terminologies you may not be too sure on.
+When you start to meet with professionals and also just do your research online, what you are going to find is that there is going to be a lot of terminologies you may not be too sure about.
 To fully understand everything that you are reading, you need to know the standard air conditioning terms out there.

-The air flow is critical when you are talking about an HVAC Jacksonville FL because it will focus on how much cold air will circulate.
+The airflow is critical when you are talking about an HVAC in Jacksonville FL because it will focus on how much cold air will circulate.
 For every ton of air conditioning capacity, the expectation is that the system is going to be able to move around about 400 cubic feet per minute of air.
 When you get to a climate that is more humid, that number is going to lower a bit.

 The System Charge

 You are going to hear professionals refer to the system charge all of the time when talking about a central air conditioning system.
-Checking the charge is simply a term that relates to checking refrigerant levels of the system.
+Checking the charge is simply a term that relates to checking the refrigerant levels of the system.
 The refrigerant that is within your central air conditioning system’s unit is what is going to allow for the cold air to be created.
 The pressure of the refrigerant will be checked so that the pro will give you assurance the system will do what you wish.

 Just what does HVAC Jacksonville FL stand for?
 The term HVAC does have a full name, and it is called the heating, ventilating, and air conditioning system.
 Those words make up the abbreviation that we refer to all of the time as HVAC.
 It is a general name that is going to cover the entire space.

 One of the other prevalent terms that you are going to see as you begin to shop for a central air conditioning system is that of the SEER.
 The SEER is a rating that is assigned to a central air conditioning system.
 It is a measure of the energy efficiency of the system.
-To come up with the SEER number, the BTU/HR of cooling the system can generate divided by how much electricity is needed to run it.
+To come up with the SEER number, the BTU/HR of cooling the system can generate is divided by how much electricity is needed to run it.
 The bare minimum SEER rating you will see is going to be 13.
 The higher you go, the better the energy efficiency of the system.
-The higher rated systems usually will have an increased price tag though as well.
+The higher-rated systems usually will have an increased price tag though as well.

 Being an educated shopper can be difficult in a market such as that of the air conditioning space.
 There is so much information out there that it can be daunting, to say the least.
-We at J&W Heating and Air want to help you get through all of the smoke and mirrors, help see clearly so that you can make the best decision possible.
+We at J&W Heating and Air want to help you get through all of the smoke and mirrors, and help see clearly so that you can make the best decision possible.
 When you know the terminology, your HVAC Jacksonville FL shopping experience will be that much easier.